CareSet/Zermelo/documentation/BasicInstall.md

     ```
     php artisan install:zermelobladetabular
     ```
-    This will create a zermelo directory in your resources directory containing blade view templates.
+    This will create a reports directory in your resources directory containing blade view templates.
 This will also publish the configuration file to your app's config directory, and move assets (js, css) to public/vendor.

     ```
     mkdir app/Reports